Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

 \section{Introduction}

-\IEEEPARstart{C}{oronary} artery disease(CAD) is one of the most deadly diseases globally\cite{world2021world}.
-Compared with drug therapy and surgical procedures such as coronary artery bypass grafting(CABG)\cite{valentin2011hurst}, minimally invasive interventional surgery represented by percutaneous coronary intervention(PCI)\cite{grossman2006grossman} has become the main clinical medical means for the treatment of coronary heart disease with advantages of high precision, small wound and quick recovery.
-X-ray coronary angiography(XCA) develops by injecting contrast agents into the blood vessels.
-It can clearly display the anatomical structure of coronary artery, which has important clinical significance for preoperative diagnosis and is also regarded as the gold standard\cite{kiricsli2013standardized}.
-XCA also plays a key role in multimodal registration\cite{bourier2010coronary}, stenosis automatic assessment\cite{compas2014automatic, sui2019novel}, interventional path planning\cite{guo2017novel}, coronary three-dimensional reconstruction\cite{yang2009novel}\cite{fu2021optimization}, stent implantation\cite{lowe2002coronary}, and balloon angioplasty\cite{fischman1994randomized}.
+Coronary artery disease (CAD) is one of the most deadly diseases globally\cite{world2021world}.
+Compared with drug therapy and surgical procedures such as coronary artery bypass grafting (CABG), minimally invasive interventional surgery represented by percutaneous coronary intervention (PCI) has become the main clinical means for the treatment of coronary artery disease with advantages of high precision, small wound and quick recovery.
+X-ray coronary angiography (XCA) is a method of developing vessels under X-rays by injecting contrast agents.
+It can clearly display the anatomical structure of coronary artery tree, which has important clinical significance for pre-operative diagnosis and is also regarded as the gold standard\cite{kiricsli2013standardized}.
+XCA also plays a key role in multimodal registration, stenosis assessment, interventional path planning, biplanar 3D reconstruction, stent implantation, and balloon angioplasty\cite{jin2017extracting,qin2019accurate}.